-Jean Yau is a Bachelor of Design Studies candidate at the BAC, focusing on Architectural Technology.
+Jean Yau graduated from the BAC in 2013 with a Bachelor of Design Studies degree in Architectural Technology.
 Originally from Brockton, MA, Jean has spent the majority of her life traveling to other areas of the country and the world.
 Entering the BAC right out of high school, her initial focus was Architecture but she decided to switch her major to Design Studies after completing Segment I coursework.
 Jean is proud of passing the Segment I portfolio review and sticking with an extremely tough major.
 She feels her Design Studies focus gives her an amazing opportunity to explore what she loves - design.
 In the future, she plans to earn a Master of Architecture degree and possibly begin a career as an educator.

 Jean has always been intrigued by art, graphics, construction, and networking.
 In high school, she found herself taking engineering and drawing workshops, graphic design classes, and architecture classes.
 She drew, made models, thought conceptually, read books, referenced architects and enjoyed being able to converse with instructors who had worked in architectural firms.

 Jean's design work has a lot to do with her experiences.
 She is articulate in creating ways for people to live and interact with the spaces they encounter.
 The designs she develop are fueled from critics' responses in studio, her knowledge in the field, and simply experiences from working on home construction projects.
 She is amazed by how things, such as the foundation of a house, come together and work effectively as a whole.